 - there's trapped pee in the vagina, which can dribble out after peeing and cause vulval soreness

-Labial fusions are relatively easy to separate.
-They can usually be gently pulled apart by hand, or a small blunt probe can be used.
+Labial fusions are relatively easy to separate during surgery.
+A doctor can usually gently pull them apart by hand, or by using a small blunt probe.

 A surgical separation is usually performed under a general anaesthetic, where you're asleep, or local anaesthetic, where the area is numbed, as the procedure can be quite painful and can cause distress.

 To allow the labial edges to heal properly and prevent another labial fusion forming, it's advised to apply an emollient, such as nappy rash cream or Vaseline, to the labia for a few weeks afterwards.

 There's a high chance the fusion will return after treatment, whether it's with oestrogen cream or surgery.

 Complications of labial fusion

 Labial fusion is not linked to any medical condition and has no long-term implications for your child.

 It will not affect her future fertility or sexual life.
 In most cases, a fusion corrects itself during puberty.

 In up to 1 in 7 of cases, a fusion may come back, but this tendency usually stops before puberty begins.